LLM LPC (Part-time)

 - All lectures are made available for online viewing.
 You will attend some live lectures, but the majority will be viewed online giving you flexibility in your studies.

 - If you work in a legal environment while studying, you may be able to apply for a reduction of up to six months from your training contract.
-If you’re able to secure a training contract at the start of the course, you’ll undertake a part-time study training contract.
+If you’re able to secure a training contract at the start of the course, you will undertake a part-time study training contract.
 This allows you to qualify as quickly as a full-time student.
 See the SRA website for more information.

 We work closely with our specialist careers advisers to ensure that the electives available are tailored to the needs and career aspirations of our students.
 Please refer to the course page for further details.